Sage to Silver

 Once your pie filling is made, add lard to the flour mixture and cut in coarsely or until the size of small peas.
 You should not see any large chunks of lard or shortening.

 Time to add the cold water; every batch of pie dough can be different when it comes to the amount of water to use.
 It can depend on the weather, if it is dry out you may need more water than if it is humid.
-Add about 1/2 cup of the water to start and add more if the dough is dry.
+Add about 1/2 cup of the water to start and add more if dough is dry.
 Mush dough with hands until mixed thoroughly, and no more than that.
 You don’t want to handle pie dough any more than you have to or it starts to get difficult, as my mother says “it’s is pie dough, not play dough”

 Once it is mixed form into a ball and divide in half into two even balls.
 Take one and flatten out into a thick disk to roll out.